kbhedi715881/notes/README.md

 # 2023-12-19
 - Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.
 It reminds us that trying to optimize code too early in the development process can lead to unnecessary complexity, harder maintenance, and potentially worse performance overall.
 It's better to write clear, simple code first and optimize only when necessary, based on profiling and measurements.

+# 2023-12-20
+- Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.
+It means that trying to optimize code too early in the development process can lead to unnecessary complexity and bugs, and that it's better to write clear, simple code first and optimize only when necessary.